TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Writers/Index.rst

 ..  include:: /Includes.rst.txt

 ..  _logging-writers:

 ===========
-Log Writers
+Log writers
 ===========

 The purpose of a log writer is (usually) to save all log records into a persistent storage, like a log file, a database table, or to a remote syslog server.

 Different log writers offer possibilities to log into different targets.
-Custom log writers can extend the functionality shipped with TYPO3 Core .
+:ref:`Custom log writers <logging-writers-custom>` can extend the functionality shipped with TYPO3 Core.

+..  contents:: **Table of Contents**
+    :local:

 ..  _logging-writers-builtin:

-Built-in Log Writers
+Built-in log writers
 ====================

-This section describes the log writers shipped with the TYPO3 Core .
+This section describes the log writers shipped with the TYPO3 Core.
 Some writers have options to allow customization of the particular writer.
-See the :ref:`Configuration <logging-configuration-writer>` section for how to use these options.
+See the :ref:`configuration <logging-configuration-writer>` section on how to use these options.

 ..  _logging-writers-database:

 DatabaseWriter
 --------------